NevenaM12/Realtime-communication-protocol-benchmark/README.md

 ## Current limitations

-- Planned protocol byte counts will be estimates rather than packet captures.
+- Protocol byte counts are estimates rather than packet captures.
 - `BackpressureEvents` currently combines full-channel writes and sends taking longer than 100 ms.
-- Detailed client-side latency, throughput, delivery-ratio, and loss metrics are not committed yet.
-- The current load generator counts deliveries but does not yet produce client summary files.
-- Planned clock synchronization will estimate an offset through repeated HTTP requests and will not replace operating-system clock synchronization.
+- Clock synchronization estimates an offset through repeated HTTP requests and does not replace operating-system clock synchronization.
 - Automated tests, analysis tooling, Docker orchestration, and experiment scripts are future milestones.